Details

 Finding Caches

-beverages in the cooler, and be ready to go and you might be one of the lucky few who
+cooler, and be ready to go and you might be one of the lucky few who will be First to

-will be First to Find!
-There will be an event on that weekend, but not first thing in
+Find!
+There will be an event on that weekend, but not first thing in the morning.

-and start as soon as they're published.
+soon as they're published.
 Or

 click this link